Pain when you cum (Painful Ejaculation)

 4. Drugs

-Essentially there is a small risk with all anti depressants: tricyclic antidepressants (TCAs, e.g. clomipramine, imipramine, desipramine, protriptyline, amoxapine), the selective serotonin reuptake inhibitors (SSRIs, e.g. fluoxetine), venlafaxine and the MAOIs
+There is a slight risk associated with all antidepressants, including tricyclic antidepressants (TCAs, such as clomipramine, imipramine, desipramine, protriptyline, and amoxapine), selective serotonin reuptake inhibitors (SSRIs, like fluoxetine), venlafaxine, and monoamine oxidase inhibitors (MAOIs).

 5. Prostate issues